brainiak/rt-cloud/docs/how-to-wrap-your-project.md

 Additionally, create any of your own unique parameters that you may need for your experiment.

 ### **Timeout Settings**
 RT-Cloud uses RPC (Remote Procedure Calls) to send command requests from the researcher's experiment script to the dataInterface, subjectInterface and webInterface.
 There are two RPC hops to handle a request.
-The first if using rpyc (a native Python RPC library) to make a call from the script to the projectServer.
+The first uses RPyC (a native Python RPC library) to make a call from the script to the projectServer.
 The second is using a WebSocket RPC implemented in rtCommon/remoteable.py and invoked from rtCommon/projectServerRPC.py to make the call from the projectServer to the remote service (such as DataService).
-Each hop has an adjustable timeout.
+For each hop a global timeout can be set, and a per-call timeout can also be set.

+#### Setting Global Timeouts:

-The rpyc timeout can be set when the ClientInterface is created in the experiment script, such as in the sample.py project.
-Simply include the rpyc_timeout= parameter (e.g. ClientInterface(rpyc_timeout=60)), the default is 60 seconds.
-Rpyc also has a timed() function which can be used to adjust the timeout of individual rpc calls.
+- The RPyC global timeout can be set when the ClientInterface is created in the experiment script, as demonstrated in the sample.py project.
+Simply include the rpyc_timeout= parameter (e.g. ClientInterface(rpyc_timeout=120) for a 120 second timeout).
+The default is 60 seconds.

-The websocket timeout can be set in 1 of 2 ways.
-Method 1 is to set a larger timeout for all calls using the setRPCTimeout() of remoteable objects.
-For example to increase the timeout of the dataInterface in the experiment script, call dataInterface.setRPCTimeout(5).
+- The Websocket RPC global timeout can be set using the setRPCTimeout() of interface objects (i.e. remoteable objects).
+For example to increase the timeout of the dataInterface in the experiment script, call dataInterface.setRPCTimeout(10) for a 10 second timeout.
 The default websocket timeout is 5 seconds.

+#### Setting Per-Call Timeouts:

-Method 2 is to set a larger timeout for on specific call by including a "rpc_timeout" kwarg in that call.
-For example dataInterface.getFile("BigFile", rpc_timeout=60).
-Note that before setting an RCP timeout you should check that the interface you are using is actually running over RPC because sometimes interfaces will run locally.
-To check that use the isRunningRemote() command, such as dataInterface.isRunningRemote(), see the openNeuroClient project for an example of this usage.
+- Per-call timeouts for both RPyC and Websocket RPC are set together using the same parameter.
+To set a larger timeout for a specific call, include a "rpc_timeout" kwarg in that calls parameters.
+For example, use dataInterface.getFile("bigfile.bin", rpc_timeout=60) to set a 60 second timeout for a large file transfer.
+Note that before setting an RCP timeout you should check that the interface is connected to the ProjectServer, because sometimes interfaces will run locally.
+To check that, use an interface's .isUsingProjectServer() command, such as dataInterface.isUsingProjectServer(), see the openNeuroClient project for an example of this usage.

 ## **Some Alternate Configurations For Your Experiment**
 ### **Running everything on the same computer**